Create mouthwateringly tender smoked BBQ brisket every time with this recipe for sous-vide-que brisket.

 For a well-practiced Texas pitmaster, transforming this tough cut of beef into a masterpiece requires nothing more than a simple salt and pepper rub, some post oak smoke (or another favored smoking wood), and 12+ hours of low heat and TLC.
 On the other hand, for those who only cook one or two briskets a year, adding liquid injections and using the “Texas crutch” (foil-wrapping) are commonplace strategies that ensure moist, tender, and flavorful results.
 You can read more about these practices in Meathead’s article “BBQ Beef Brisket Texas Style, the Definitive Guide”.

 With both ends of the brisket spectrum in mind, I recently set out to create a recipe that ensured mouthwatering results without relying on injections or wrapping.
 To do so, I turned to one of the hottest emerging trends in BBQ -- sous-vide-que.
-To begin, the brisket is seasoned with Kosher salt and cracked black pepper before being sous vided in a 155°F water bath for 30 hours, a time and temperature devised based on J. Kenji Lopez-Alt’s extensive study found here.
+To begin, the brisket is seasoned with Kosher salt and cracked black pepper before being sous vided in a 150°F water bath for 30 hours, a time and temperature devised based on our sous vide que cooking guide here.
 This low and slow cooking process breaks down the brisket’s tough muscle fibers and connective tissue.
 Once the water bath cooking is complete, you rapidly cool the brisket in a 50/50 mix of water and ice.
 Cooling it down ensure that the meat can be smoked on the grill without drying it out.
 Or, if you want to make it ahead of time, you can refrigerate the cooled-down brisket for a day or two or freeze it for several weeks.
 Note that there will be approximately one to two cups of flavorful liquid left in the bag after sous viding the meat.
 I recommend reserving and reheating this liquid to drizzle over the sliced brisket or to make a sauce for other beef dishes.

 To complete the brisket, you only need to smoke it briefly with your favorite smoking wood to add a true barbecue flavor.
 Since the brisket has already been fully cooked during the sous vide step, there is no need to smoke it beyond an internal temperature of 125°F, at which point it will be pleasantly warm when eaten.
 Once smoked, be sure to slice the brisket against the natural grain of the meat to cut across the tough muscle fibers and ensure maximum tenderness for your anxiously waiting family and/or guests.
 Do note that since the brisket isn’t cooked entirely on the grill or smoker, it won’t have the same heavy bark you’d expect on traditional brisket.
 That said, you’re sure to love the end product equally if not more!